I have a prayer journal for our family each year.

 I hope my prayer isn’t too selfish.

 I know I often expect too much of Elizabeth.
 She has so much responsibility.
 I often rely on her too much.

 I also pray that I can keep on schedule and on track with planning lessons so that everything runs smoothly this year.
 No more winging it with three officially in school and a toddler on the loose!
 I have to be diligent with meal planning, lesson planning, gathering materials, library books, printing and laminating, and being cheerful about it all.

 That cheerful part is the hardest, let me tell ya.
 My husband doesn’t like coming home to The Grouch.

 I hope, in the spring or early summer, I can look back over my prayers and concerns and successes and failures to see how God has moved through our homeschool, through our family.
 How he has pruned us to be fruitful.
-We are so blessed to be able to keep them home.